Skeeter Thurston

 Skeeter Thurston is an American-Canadian former professional rodeo cowboy who specialized in saddle bronc riding.

 Rodeo career

-He was a six-time qualifier for the National Finals Rodeo.
+Thurston was a six-time qualifier for the National Finals Rodeo.
 He was also a five-time qualifier for the Canadian Finals Rodeo.

 Personal life

-He is the father of world champion Zeke Thurston.
-He is originally is from Hyannis, Nebraska, United States and currently resides in Big Valley, Alberta, Canada.
+Thurston is originally from Hyannis, Nebraska, United States, and currently resides in Big Valley, Alberta, Canada.
+He is the father of world champion saddle bronc rider Zeke Thurston.